I stay on top of maintaining my dryer and I like giving advice to others on how to take care of theirs.

 After removing the lint filter and the condensing unit, use a flat dusting brush to push any lint which is sitting in this area out the bottom.
 The lint can then easily be hoovered up.

 Use the hose and a flat attachment on the hoover then to clean the lint trap area and clear any residual lint.

-Cleaning the Condenser Unit
+How to Clean the Condenser Unit

-Over time, lint will build up in the condenser unit, decreasing air flow through the unit and decreasing drying efficiency.
+Over time, lint will build up in the condenser unit, decreasing airflow through the unit and decreasing drying efficiency.